SpartanJ/restafari/README.md

 ```

-### But... how do i get the data from the database?
+### But... how do I get the data from the database?

 You will just use `CursorLoader` s.
 Any table data change will be notified by the cursor loader.

 ### But... how?
 Show me please!